 Transitional housing consists of supportive services for persons or families transitioning from homelessness to permanent housing.
 The length of stay is typically six (6) months to two (2) years.
-Transitional housing is allowed by-right in all zoning districts where residential uses are allowed.
+Transitional housing is allowed by-right in all residential and commercial zoning districts.